HuanLab/ML4MassSpec/README.md

 # Activate the new environment
 conda activate ml4ms

+# (Required for JupyterLab terminal) Install terminado if you want to use the terminal in JupyterLab
+conda install terminado   # or: pip install terminado

 # Register this environment as a new Jupyter kernel named 'Python (ml4ms)'
 python -m ipykernel install --user --name ml4ms --display-name "Python (ml4ms)"
 ```

 This will create a new environment, install all required packages, and add it as a selectable kernel in Jupyter.
+If you want to use the terminal in JupyterLab, make sure 'terminado' is installed as shown above.

 ### 5. Select the Environment and Run Code